willzhang-acmilan/rentalCover_Typescript/README.md

 This project is designed to automate end-to-end testing for a web application using Typescript and Playwright.
 In addition, CI/CD is integrated with github actions and Jenkins

 ## Assumptions Made
-users can select any country for renting, select any date in future, select living country and vehicle type, change living country and vehivle type
+1. users can select any country for renting, select any date in future, select living country and vehicle type, change living country and vehicle type in home page,
+2. users can send quote, change booking date, fill in personal detail, and fill in payment method detail in quote page

 ## Issues Found
 1. I try to locate some element by getByTestId method, but not working as the tag's attribute is data-test-id, not data-testid